 You need to build a strong image of your brand.
 Branding is a way to be popular in China.
-Make people dream, make beautiful story around your brand name.
-It’s the key of success in China.
+Make people dream, and make beautiful stories around your brand name.
+It’s the key to success in China.

-One of the best ways to sell your products is selling on some popular e-commerce platforms in China, because Chinese people love to check their demands on e-commerce platforms than real stores, such as Tmall.
+One of the best ways to sell your products is to sell on some popular e-commerce platforms in China, because Chinese people love to check their demands on e-commerce platforms than real stores, such as Tmall.

-Tmall is the most reputable cross border e-commerce platform in China.
-Chinese people trust Tmall because this platform galunteer to sell consumers only with quality and authentic goods.
+Tmall is the most reputable cross-border e-commerce platform in China.
+Chinese people trust Tmall because this platform guarantees to sell consumers only quality and authentic goods.

 A Tmall.com storefront is essential to the China retail strategy of leading global businesses.
-It’s the most effective way for China market penetration.
-But Tmall only accepted brands who have already a significant presence and realized high sales in China.
+It’s the most effective way for China’s market penetration.
+But Tmall only accepted brands that have already a significant presence and realized high sales in China.
 That’s why a lot of companies are rejected by the platform which wants to keep a high standard.

-There are two ways to join Tmall’s platform: If you are a company with China in-country business operations, you can apply to Tmall. com; If you are a company with overseas licenses, you are eligible to Tmall Global.
+There are two ways to join Tmall’s platform: Tmall & Tmall Global.
+If you are a company with China in-country business operations, you can apply to Tmall. com; If you are a company with overseas licenses, you are eligible for Tmall Global.

-In addition, selling on another cross-border ecommerce platforms is also favorable and lucrative, such as Haitao or Xiaohongshu.
+In addition, selling on other cross-border e-commerce platforms is also favorable and lucrative, such as Haitao or Xiaohongshu.

-Work on Your Ranking on SEO with Chinese Website
+Work on Your Ranking on SEO with a Chinese Website

-75% of the researches in China are on Baidu.
+75% of online research in China is done on Baidu.
 You need to have a good ranking on Baidu to be visible.
-Chinese consumers will only buy brands which have a good ranking on Baidu.
-To develop your visibility on Baidu, you can use different marketing solutions as Pay Per Click (PPC) or Search Engine Marketing (SEM).
+Chinese consumers will only buy brands that have a good ranking on Baidu.
+To develop your visibility on Baidu, you can use different marketing solutions such as Pay Per Click (PPC) or Search Engine Marketing (SEM).

-Social Media will Increase the Visibility of Your Business
+Social Media will Increase the Visibility of Your Sportwear Business

-Chinese users are very actives on social media platforms.
-They are used to comment, share their purchase, and give purchasing advices.
-The two most used social media platforms in China are Wechat and Weibo.
+Chinese users are very active on social media platforms.
+They are used to commenting, sharing their purchase, and giving purchasing advice.
+The two most used social media platforms in China are WeChat and Weibo.

 Weibo can be associated with online shopping and 85% of consumers frequently use social media to share their online shopping experiences and 55% have participated in a discussion about a foreign brand.

 Influencers or KOLs are really powerful in China.
-They are simply users who drive traffic on their pages with good and interesting contents.
-Chinese consumers love following KOLs on social media and they listen to their advices.
+They are simply users who drive traffic to their pages with good and interesting content.
+Chinese consumers love following KOLs on social media and they listen to their advice.

-You can employ a KOL in you communication strategy.
-He or she will be the image of your brand and can help your to develop your image toward Chinese consumers.
-It’s an effective way to develop your awareness and brand image in China, because Chinese consumers trust more KOLs than brands.
+You can employ a KOL in your communication strategy.
+He or she will be the image of your brand and can help you to develop your image toward Chinese consumers.
+It’s an effective way to develop your awareness and brand image in China because Chinese consumers trust more KOLs than brands.

-There are a lot of sports celebrities or famous players in China in every event.
-Due to a large sports fans base, choosing right sports influencers will boost your business to a new level.
+There are a lot of sports celebrities or famous players in China at every event.
+Due to a large sports fan base, choosing the right sports influencers will boost your business to a new level.